nerdyrodent/YourChoice/README.md

 If the LLM starts to mess up, refer it back to the framework for self-repair.

 ## Usage
-Simply use OS text file as the LLM context.
+Simply use your chosen text file as the LLM context.

+Frameworks can generate frameworks.

 When run, it should present you with a menu system like this:

 ```
 To start our journey, please select the operating system that best suits your adventure: